nitaly31/AirBnB_clone/README.md

 * No data loaded from anything

 __*HTML*__ (HyperText Markup Language)

 Provide structure and meaning to content by defining that content, such as headings, paragraphs, or images.
 Es the structure of your page, it should be the first thing to write.

 __*CSS*__ (Cascading Style Sheets)

-It is a presentation language created to style the appearance of content, using, for example, fonts or colors.Is the styling of your page, the design.
+It is a presentation language created to style the appearance of content, using, for example, fonts or colors.
+Is the styling of your page, the design.

 Phases of the AirBnB clone project:
-1. ~~The console~~
+- [x] **The console**
-2. **HTML**
+- [x] **HTML**
-3. MySQL
+- [ ] MySQL
-4. Fabric
+- [ ] Fabric
-5. Flask
+- [ ] Flask
-6. REST API
+- [ ] REST API
-7. Web dynamic
+- [ ] Web dynamic

 ### 📋 Requirements
 ***